franc/truffle/README.md

 5.
 AltJS - Node.JS spawned a host of languages that transcompiles to javascript.
 Most notably CoffeeScript.

+6.
 ->
 CoffeeScript has unleashed the power of javascript for the ADD stricken programmer that is me and finally everything was in place for me to start building HTML5 applications.

-Over the years I have wanted to build a number of applications for mobile devices.
-They shared a lot of typical functionality, but each had its own identity and target market.
+When I started thinking about all these mobile applications I wanted to create, I realised that a lot of them actually share more than a lot of functionality.
+So i
 DRY - I want to create multiple very similar static html applications, and i want to reuse as much code as possible and have few maintenance issues.

 example apps that are the same but slightly different? restuarant menus. museum exhibition guides.

+7
 I'm lazy and want access to the helper methods I've become used to while building in rails & sinatra apps.
 I want a framework that helps me build static sites.

+8
 Middleman is -
  a static site generator based on Sinatra.
  It supports many templating languages